zeropsio/email-templates/recipes/zeropsio/recipe-filament-local.md

 2. Install [zcli](https://docs.zerops.io/references/cli#get-started), create a new [personal access token]({{ .ZeropsAppUrl }}/settings/token-management)
 3. Enter `zcli vpn up {{ .ProjectId }}` to your terminal (this will require [Wireguard installed](https://docs.zerops.io/references/vpn) on your machine)
 4. Create `.env` from `.env.example` and fill in database access details from [`db` service detail]({{ .ZeropsAppUrl }}/service-stack/{{ .Services.db.id }}/access-details)
+5. Run `composer install && php artisan key:generate && npm install && npm run dev`
-5. Start the development server with `php artisan serve`, or use your preferred setup (Valet, Herd, Sail) - your application will utilize database, redis and storage from Zerops
+6. Start the development server with `php artisan serve`, or use your preferred setup (Valet, Herd, Sail) - your application will utilize database, redis and storage from Zerops
 <br/><br/>

 ### Try the build & deploy pipeline